FLClab/2-Species-SPLIT-STED/README.md

 - savefolder : The name for the Results folder that will be created on the Desktop.
 In most scripts, the user will be prompted to enter the name.
 <img src="img/Savefolder_Prompt.png" alt="Screenshot of prompt asking the user to input a folder name." width="500"/>
+This can be replaced by an explicit statement of a string to use as the results folder name.

 - numim : Integer to identify specific images in a folder.
 For some scripts, a list of the image names and indexes will be printed and the user will be prompted to enter the index.
 <img src="img/Numim_prompt.png" alt="Screenshot of prompt asking the user to input the file number" width="500"/>
+This can be replaced by an explicit statement of an integer to use as the index.

 <a id="citation"></a>